tanktom01/tennis-machine-learning-project/README.md

 ### Models Used

-I've removed most of the models due GitHub space limits, you will need to go through and get the datasources and train these models yourself, I reccoend using google collab if you do not have access to a gpu
+I've removed most of the models due GitHub space limits, you will need to go through and get the data sources and train these models yourself, I recommend using google collab if you do not have access to a gpu

     YOLO v8 for player detection